WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordBestPractices.md

 Example: The EFF diceware wordlist contains 7776 words.
 Randomly selecting 5 words from the list results in 7776^5 possible passphrases = 28,400,000,000,000,000,000 (28.4 quintillion).

-Just knowing how to do these basic calculation allows you to compare the strength of different randomly-generated passwords or phrases.
+Just knowing how to do these basic calculations allows you to compare the strength of different randomly-generated passwords or phrases.

 ### "Bits" of entropy